moazzamalirind/GCD_BugFlowExperiment/README.md

 7. Values of Table 2 are given in green highlighted cells.
 8. Repeat same procedure for Months of 2018.

-**Table 1**
-1. Download folder named "Validation" available at GCD_BugFlowExperiment/Models/August 2018/Validation and save downloaded folder at your desired location.
-2. You will see number of files with different extensions (e.g. .gms, .log, .lst, .lxi, .xls, .gpr).
-These are input and output files of two validation models: a) Hourly model (hourly releases and  energy prices are model inputs) b) Saturday-Sunday-Weekday model (periodic releases and energy prices for different daytypes are model inputs).
-Note: Details of the hourly releases and energy prices, as well as, estimation of periodic releases and energy prices are present in excel file " Input_August2018.xlsx".
-3. Now open GAMS IDE.
-Click start => gamside or if you have IDE icon on desktop double click that.
-A blank GAMS interface will show up.
-4. Either you can create a new project (File/Project/New Project) or you can open the given project "Validation.gpr" in the downloaded folder.
-Use only one method.
-In case you decided to create a new project, save that new project in the same folder where other downloaded files are located.
-Once you will be able to create or open a project then the top most bar will tell you the location of the project you are working in.
-5. Now we have to bring the code file (.gms) into our project.
-Click File/Open.
-Open Window will appear.
-Set Files of type: Gams files (*.gms).
-Now if your project and files are saved in the same folder you will see two files: a) August18_Sat_Validation b) August2018_Validation(Hourly).
-Click one and click open.
-For instance, the first one we are opening is Saturday-Sunday-Weekday day model code so click August18_Sat_Validation.
-The code file contains all neccessary inputs and there is no need of modification or any external input file.
-All you have to do is run the model.
-There are couple of ways to run the model.
-A) Press F9 on your keyboard.
-B) Click the Run icon available in the icon bar (Hint: Point your mouse at each of the icons and it will tell you the functionality of that icon).
-6. When the model will run another dialog window will appear showing status of the run.
-You will see "Status: Normal completion" after the run was completed.
-You should also check if the solution is optimal (Look for sentense saying: Optimal Solution found).
-You have successfully run the model and all the output files are updated.
-Note: We have used CPLEX Solver throughout our study (Line 158 in the .gms file).
-This is a linear model so it will work with any linear solver.
-Extra: In case to change the solver, comment out code Line 158 by placing * infornt of the line.
-Now Click File/Options.
-In the options window go to the Solvers tab and click any linear solver of your choice.
-Click Ok and your solver is now changed.
-7. In similar manner you can run the Hourly model by opening "August2018_Validation(Hourly).gms" and run the model.
-This code requires external input file.
-So it's necessary that "Input_August2018.xlsx" should be available in the same project folder.
-8. Now you can visulaze results either using GAMS platform or using MS-Excel output file (.xlsx).
-For instance, using GAMS IDE.
-Click File/Open.
-Change Files of type to GDX files (*.gdx).
-Now you will see two files: a) Valid_August2018(Hourly) b) Valid_SatModel_August.
-Open both files one at a time.
-9. To understand what different Symbol represent, please refer the details given in the code files (.gms).
-Here, Click Released_vol and you will find the total released volume value (Level).
-The energy generated is represented by symbol Xstore.
-For example, adding values of d1 to d31 will give total monthly energy generation from the hourly model.
-In case of Saturday-Sunday-Weekday model, Xstore is giving periodic energy generation of different daytypes.
-The monthly energy generation will be summation of energy during daytype.
-Monthly energy generation=  15141.4 + 26211.3+ 15141.4 + 27691.6 + 89804.7 + 235298.9 = 409289.3.
-10. % Error = 100* (Model-Observed) /Observed.
-E.g. %Error = 100* (409289 - 392938)/392938 = 4.2%.

 ________________________________________________________________________________________________________________________________________________________________________________